 The SSC met in July of 2023 where they discussed different recruitment scenarios and their effect on the rebuilding probability.
-Ultimately the SSC recommended that the minimum time to rebuild (T{min}) and the maximum time to rebuild (T{max}) be based on long-term average recruitment.
+Ultimately the SSC recommended that the minimum time to rebuild $(T{MIN})$ and the maximum time to rebuild $(T{MAX})$ be based on long-term average recruitment.
 At their February 2024 meeting, the SSC had no comments or recommendations regarding the establishment of a rebuilding timeframe.

-Scoping meetings were held via webinar July 31 and August 1 2023.
+Scoping meetings were held via webinar July 31, 2023, and August 1, 2023.
 No comments were received pertaining to Action 3.
 Public hearing meetings were held via webinar on August 13 and 14, 2024.
 No comments were received pertaining to Action 3.

-The Council was notified by NFMS that the scamp and yellowmouth grouper stock complex in the South Atlantic is overfished.
-In this plan amendment, the Council is addressing the stock's overfished determination by establishing a rebuilding plan.
-The Council selected the longest allowable timeframe for rebuilding as mandated by the Magnuson-Stevens Act, given that the SSC's recommended acceptable biological catch (ABC) levels result in a higher than 50% probability of rebuilding within the timeframe.
+The National Marine Fisheries Service notified the Council that the scamp and yellowmouth grouper in the South Atlantic is overfished in September 2023.
+In this plan amendment, the Council is addressing the stock's overfished determination by establishing a Scamp and Yellowmouth Grouper complex and a rebuilding plan for that complex.
+The Council selected the longest allowable timeframe for rebuilding as mandated by the Magnuson-Stevens Act, given that the SSC's recommended ABC levels result in a higher than 50% probability of rebuilding within the timeframe.
 The Council determined that the preferred timeframe for rebuilding considers the status and biology of scamp and yellowmouth grouper along with the needs of the fishing communities.
 The Council intends for this rebuilding time period to help reduce the severity of the required reduction in harvest and lead to fewer short-term negative social and economic impacts on fishing communities.

-The Council determined that Preferred Alternative 3 would best meet the purpose of rebuilding the scamp and yellowmouth grouper stock complex while minimizing adverse social and economic effects, to the extent practicable.
-Preferred Alternative 3 best meets the goals and objectives of the Snapper Grouper FMP, as amended, while complying with the requirements of the Magnuson-Stevens Act and other applicable law.
+The Council determined that Preferred Alternative 3 would best meet the purpose of rebuilding the Scamp and Yellowmouth Grouper stock complex while minimizing adverse social and economic effects, to the extent practicable.
+Preferred Alternative 3 best meets the goals and objectives of the Snapper Grouper FMP, as amended, while complying with the requirements of the Magnuson-Stevens Act and other applicable laws.